Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 The description hasn’t escaped scrutiny by critics.
 A few of them mentioned that it suspiciously sounds homoerotic.
 This is ironic, considering Shapiro has a long history of making homophobic comments.

-Supposedly, Hawthorne is a bright individual who can quickly pick up languages, especially Arabic and Pashto (that “he somehow” learned,as Shapiro states).
+Supposedly, Hawthorne is a bright individual who can quickly pick up languages, especially Arabic and Pashto (that “he somehow” learned, as Shapiro states).
 Also, his Farsi is limited.
-A bizarre statement considering that Afghanistan’s two official languages, Pashto and Dari, are closely related to Farsi.
+This a bizarre statement considering that Afghanistan’s two official languages, Pashto and Dari, are closely related to Farsi.

 Shapiro’s Political Allegories Muddy the Story